-The Company is committed to the principles of the revised UK Corporate Governance Code ('the Code') which was published by the Financial Reporting Council in May 2010 and which replaced the 2008 Combined Code during the year.
+The Board is committed to the principles of the revised UK Corporate Governance Code (‘the Code’) which was published by the Financial Reporting Council in May 2010 and which was updated in September 2012.
 The Code is publicly available on the Financial Reporting Council's website at: www.frc.org.uk.

 JKX has a diverse Board comprising directors drawn from a wide range of professional backgrounds.

-The Board comprises eight directors: a Non-Executive Chairman, four executive directors, and three independent Non-Executive Directors.
-During 2011 there were three new appointments to the Board and three retirements.
+The Board comprises nine directors: a Non-Executive Chairman, four executive directors, and four independent Non-Executive Directors.
 Details of each of the current directors are provided on Our Board page.

 The Board is responsible to shareholders for leading, developing and protecting the interests of the Company and delivery of sustainable financial performance and long-term shareholder value.